 tclSurrogate Protocol |

 The so called tclSurrogate protocol is so named because it was first used to connect a Tcl applet to the SIMPL framework.
-Since that time the embedded protocol has been used in many other instances than tcl applets (Tcl/Tk Windows -> SIMPL, VB Windows -> SIMPL, IO Anywhere network appliance -> SIMPL).
+Since that time the embodied protocol has been used in many other instances than tcl applets.
+It is commonly used to connect non-Linux OS hosted Tcl/Tk, Python, JAVA or VB apps into a Linux hosted SIMPL app.
+It has also been used to connect a deeply embedded network appliance (IO Anywhere) into a SIMPL app.

-The tclSurrogate parent is started up and listens for connections on
+The tclSurrogate daemon (parent) is started up and listens for connections on

 a defined TCP/IP port. (default to port 8000).